foolzz/bungeehub/DEPLOYMENT.md

-# BungeeHub - GCP App Engine Deployment Guide
+# DeliveryHub - GCP App Engine Deployment Guide

-This guide will walk you through deploying your BungeeHub application to Google Cloud Platform (GCP) App Engine.
+This guide will walk you through deploying your DeliveryHub application to Google Cloud Platform (GCP) App Engine.

 ## Prerequisites